jchen49gsu/update-Confluence-page-use-RESTAPI/README.md

 <p> p: pick, pick the one to remain </p>
 <p> s: squash, meld into previous one </p>

+### Before push to master remote, force to push to branch remote.
+Can do this without switch or set-upstream to be master remote

+git push -f origin HEAD:localBranch

 ### update to most recent from the remote
 git pull --rebase